NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 ## Bug List

 A list of bugs exposed by COMFORT-generated test case.
-Note that if a bug is marked as "Verified", it means the bug has been confirmed by not yet fixed by the vendor.
+Note that if a bug is marked as "Verified", it means the bug has been confirmed but not yet fixed by the vendor.

 | No. | JS Engines | Build Version | Bug Report Link  | Contributor  | State    |